dmijatovic/github-actions-reuse/README.md

 ### Outputs

 Reusable workflow can produce output and provide it back to workflow it uses.

-These need to be defined at the level of job.
+These need to be defined at the level of job AND in workflow_call next to inputs and secrets, otherwise it will not work.
+I first made error defining outputs only at level of jobs